Lilium iridollae: Common names

-Lilium iridollae is more commonly known by these two names: pot-of-gold lily and panhandle lily.
+Lilium iridollae is more commonly known by two names: pot-of-gold lily and panhandle lily.
 In Florida and Alabama, Lilium iridollae is referred by panhandle lily.
 In North Carolina, South Carolina, and Virginia, Lilium iridollae is referred to as pot-of-gold lily.

 Distribution

 Lilium iridollae grows along streams in wet pine woodlands and in pitcher plant bogs in the southeastern United States.
 It is mainly found in Florida, North Carolina, South Carolina, Alabama, and Virginia.
 This species has become endangered in Florida and threatened in North Carolina.

 The balance of the habitat of this endangered plant, Lilium iridollae, is reliant on episodic, naturally occurring fires caused by lightning strikes.
 The fires reduce competition from other plants and release nutrients and organic substance from burned peat moss and leaves into the acidic, nutrient-poor soil.
 Lilium iridollae’s sensitivity to changes in drainage patterns and water quality make them predominantly susceptible to disturbances in its ecosystem.
 For example, they might be overgrazed by livestock and urban development in nearby areas.